 Unless otherwise approved by an administrator, all students are required to take no less and no more than six (6) major courses every year.
 A major course is one that offers five (5) or, in the case of lab courses, six (6) credits.
-In addition to these six major courses, minor courses offering 2.50 credits or 1.25 are required; this includes Wellness and Public Speaking.
-Seniors seeking to take seven (7) courses must obtain permission from their guidance counselor, and will only be allowed to do so if space permits.
+In addition to these six major courses, minor courses offering 2.50 credits or 1.25 are required; these include Wellness, Civic Action, and Financial Literacy.
+Students seeking to take seven (7) courses must obtain permission from their guidance counselor, and will only be allowed to do so if space permits.